Gainesville Conventional Mortgage Loans Requirements

 Conventional loans require a minimum 620 middle score.
 Some niche (or specialty) lenders will go lower but for the most part you are going to need 620 or higher.
 The higher the credit score and the bigger the down payment, the better interest rate you will receive.
 You can find out the conventional rate that you qualify for by applying for online pre-approval now.

-The minimum down payment for a conventional mortgage loan is 5% not including closing costs.
+The minimum down payment for a conventional mortgage loan is 3% not including closing costs.
 Conventional financing with 20% down payment eliminates the need for monthly mortgage insurance.
 If you put down less than 20% you will be required to have mortgage insurance.
 This mortgage insurance is different than your homeowners insurance for fire or other damage.
-Mortgage insurance covers the lender in case of default and is commonly referred to as PMI, short for “Private Mortgage Insurance”.
-The annual PMI rate is based on amount of down payment and the client’s credit score.
-One key feature of conventional mortgage loans is that there is no “funding fee” or “upfront mortgage insurance” that is financed into the loan like with FHA, VA, or USDA financing.
+Mortgage insurance covers the lender in case of default and is commonly referred to as PMI, short for "Private Mortgage Insurance".
+The annual PMI rate is based on amount of down payment and the client's credit score.
+One key feature of conventional mortgage loans is that there is no "funding fee" or "upfront mortgage insurance" that is financed into the loan like with FHA, VA, or USDA financing.
 With 3% down HomeReady or HomePossible programs, the entire down payment can be a gift.

 Gifts for your down payment or closing costs are allowed as long as they are from a close relative with some stipulations.
-If the gift received is 21% or more of the sales price, then there is no need to provide any of your own cash.
-Otherwise, you (the buyer) are required to provide 5% of the down payment from your own funds.
-Compare conventional rates with other programs – get rates now.
+Compare conventional rates with other programs - get rates now.

 Income Requirements for Conventional Mortgage Loans

-All mortgage loans require verification of income – conventional mortgage loans are no exception.
+All mortgage loans require verification of income - conventional mortgage loans are no exception.
 If you receive a W2, then you will typically be required to provide 2 years of W2s and 4 weeks of paystubs to prove your income to the underwriter.
 If you are self employed, you will need to supply complete tax returns with all schedules for the last 2 years.
 A conventional mortgage is usually the most flexible when it comes to self employed income.
 If you have been self employed for at least 5 years, you will be required to provide only one year of tax returns.
 Government backed loans (FHA and VA) will require a minimum of 2 years returns without exception.

-If you are a landlord, you cannot use rental income that you have received unless it has been reported on your tax returns for at least 2 years.
+If you are a landlord, you can use current rental income as well as income from new rentals with a signed lease and a cancelled check for rental deposit.
 An average can be used, and in most cases the underwriter will use 75% of the rent received minus expenses in order to account for possible vacancies.
 Find out if you qualify for a conventional loan now.

 A seller concession is where the seller pays certain closing costs or fees for the buyer.
 This is acceptable on conventional loans with some variations.
 If you put down at least 10%, then the seller is allowed to pay up to 6% of the sales price toward your closing costs, points and/or prepaid items.
 If you put less than 10% down, the maximum seller concession is limited to 3%.
 If the property is an investment property, seller concessions are capped at 2% of the sales price.
 Seller concessions are a way to leverage the seller and bring less money to closing.
 Make sure to discuss this with your realtor before you make an offer and you don't ask for more than you are able to receive!